gpols/Sonification/README.md

 ## Future Sounds

 ## Overview
-Future Sounds is a project that aims to revolutionize the way we experience music by leveraging cutting-edge technology to create immersive soundscapes.
+Future Sounds is a project that creates sounds (Sonification) of climate data.

 ## Prerequisites
 - Python 3.8 or higher